-I often draw analogies between the characteristics of real estate and whole life insurance as an asset.
+It is sometimes helpful to draw analogies between the characteristics of real estate and life insurance as an asset.
 The reasoning goes something like this…

 You may or may not be familiar with these characteristics of real estate.
-Yet, you should know that you can seamlessly substitute “whole life insurance” for “real estate” in all of the above respects.
-The type of permanent life insurance that is most widely known is whole life, which embodies these same characteristics found in real estate.
+Yet, you should know that you can seamlessly substitute “permanent life insurance” for “real estate” in all of the above respects.
+The type of permanent life insurance that is most widely known is whole life and universal life, which embody many of these same characteristics found in real estate.

-Another major advantage of real estate is the ability to transfer the cash value (or equity) from one similar (or “like kind”) ASSET to another.
-In the same way, the IRS has allowed a policy owner to transfer cash value from one life insurance policy to another.
+Another major advantage of real estate is the ability to transfer the cash value (or equity) from one similar (or “like kind”) ASSET to another, a 1031 Exchange.
+In the same way, the IRS has allowed a policy owner to transfer cash value from one life insurance policy to another, a 1035 exchange.

-In real estate, the 1031 exchange is based on the well known IRS code section that allows 1 parcel of investment real estate to be sold and the proceeds used to purchase another with no tax consequences.
+You see, in real estate, the 1031 exchange is based on the well known IRS code section that allows one parcel of investment real estate to be sold and the proceeds used to purchase another with no tax consequences.
 There are parameters for this and the transaction must occur within specific timelines.

 In life insurance, the 1035 exchange is based on the IRS Code section that allows a policy holder to transfer policy cash value to a new policy without tax consequences.
 Here, as in real estate, specific requirements must be met.